Program Details

 • individual and group counselling

-• conflict mediation and restorative justice
+• conflict mediation

-• community organizing, activism and advocacy
+• community organizing, activism, and advocacy

-• community development, project design and proposal writing
+• community development, project design and funding

 • policy analysis and rights-based advocacy

-Community Worker Core Areas of Study:
+Community Worker (Accelerated) Core Areas of Study

 • community work theory and practice